pupil-labs/pupil-docs/neon/general/compatible-devices/index.md

 If you want to replace or add an extra Companion device you can purchase it [directly from us](https://pupil-labs.com/products/neon) or from any other distributor.
 The Neon Companion app is free and can be downloaded from the [Play Store](https://play.google.com/store/apps/details?id=com.pupillabs.neoncomp).

-Using a fully charged OnePlus 8 device you get around 150 minutes of continuous recording time.
+Using a fully charged OnePlus 10 device you get around 4 hours of continuous recording time.
 You can extend this duration by simultaneously charging the phone during a recording [using a powered USB-C hub](/general/using-a-usb-hub/).

 ## Companion Device Updates